marmotitude/object-storage-tests/README.md

 interactively and make contributions.
   - tag `webapp` is the same as main with a [webserver exposed on port 5000][webapp.Dockerfile] that serves html reports from the `results` folder, this image have a `run_tests.sh` script that updates the folder with a new report.
-Only works properly when output is JSON.

 If you are on a machine with podman installed, you can use `just run <command>` to execute a command from within the main test runner image (tag latest).
 For example: